Priyanka Chopra On Zimbabwe Sex Crimes, Her ‘Quantico’ Head Injury, And Meryl Streep

 “I was taken to the ER, and they did a CAT scan and they said it was a concussion, so I had to take three days off work.”

-But Priyanka Chopra didn’t waste her forced break from work: she spent much of the weekend on the couch listening to audiobooks.
+However, Priyanka Chopra didn’t waste her forced break from work: she spent much of the weekend on the couch listening to audiobooks.
 Explaining that she couldn’t read or watch TV, Chopra turned to Amy Schumer for company.

 “I just had Amy Schumer in my ears the whole weekend.”